msft-mirror-aosp/platform.external.libabigail/doc/manuals/abicompat.rst

     scripts that wants to compare names of the application and libraries independently of what their directory names are.

-  * ``--app-debug-info-dir | --appd`` <path-to-app-debug-info-directory>

-    Set the path to the directory under which the debug information of the application is supposed to be laid out.
-This is useful for application binaries for which the debug info is in a separate set of files.

-  * ``--lib-debug-info-dir1 | --libd1`` <path-to-lib1-debug-info>

-    Set the path to the directory under which the debug information of the first version of the shared library is supposed to be laid out.
-This is useful for shared library binaries for which the debug info is in a separate set of files.

-  * ``--lib-debug-info-dir2 | --libd2`` <path-to-lib1-debug-info>

-    Set the path to the directory under which the debug information of the second version of the shared library is supposed to be laid out.
-This is useful for shared library binaries for which the debug info is in a separate set of files.

   * ``--suppressions | --suppr`` <*path-to-suppressions*>